Impulse measurements enhanced with squeezed readout light: Optomechanics background

 where $Y^\mathrm{out} (\nu)$ is given by \eqref{eqn:outputPhaseEq} for the systems of interest.
 It then remains to quantify how sensitive a force one can estimate.
 This is done by computing the force \textit{power spectral density} (PSD), $S_{FF}(\nu)$, which quantifies the force noise per unit frequency in our estimator and is obtained assuming stationary noise via

 For linear systems, for which the output phase is given as in \eqref{eqn:generalOut}, we have

 which plays a central role throughout our work.
 We show some examples of force PSDs in Fig.~\ref{fig:coherentPSD}(a).
 Among the terms that contribute to these PSDs, there is $S_{YY}^{\rm in}$ ($S_{XX}^{\rm in}$), due to the quantum fluctuations in the input phase (amplitude) quadrature, while the $S_{FF}^{\rm in}$ term represents environmental noise sources like collisions with ambient gas particles.
-We assume that the system is dominated by quantum noise, and so we shall set $S_{FF}^{\rm in}=0$ throughout.
+We assume that the system is dominated by quantum noise, and so we shall set throughout, corresponding to the minimal noise arising from quantization of the test mass (see App. \ref{app:FD_theorem} for a derivation of this).
 The remaining so-called cross-term depends on $S_{XY}$, which vanishes for coherent states.
 However, when the injected light is squeezed or non-Gaussian, the cross-term can be made negative, thus lowering the overall noise over some squeezing bandwidth.
 We give explicit expressions for these quantities in terms of squeezing parameters in \eqref{eqn:SXX_squeezed}.

 While the force PSD at a particular frequency is not the figure of merit one aims to optimize when detecting an instantaneous impulsive signal, it does enter calculation of the momentum threshold \eqref{eq:pth}.
 When all systematics and classical environmental noise sources have been mitigated, one is fundamentally limited by the quantum noise intrinsic in the light used to interrogate the mechanical system.
 Thus, to enhance the sensitivity of these detectors further, one must engineer the quantum noise itself.
 Before we discuss these quantum limits and how to surpass them, let us review the essentials of sensing impulsive signals.